 Reddit uses nested discussion, which means unlike BBCode fora they look somewhere closer to the comment section on this blog, but with many more layers – you reply directly to someone, and they reply to you, and that discussion goes off regardless of other discussions under the same thread, about different topics, or between different participants.
 You might even be lulled to think you’re having a dialogue with one person, but aside from others’ ability to jump into the discussion at any point, there’s the silent peanut-gallery treatment of evaluating and judging both sides in a discussion, handing out upvotes and downvotes as they see fit.

-The upsides of nested discussion are easy to see, you get to focus on a dialogue with someone, get to the finer points, and hopefully reach an accord or iron things out.
+The upsides of nested discussion are that they are easy to see, you get to focus on a dialogue with someone, get to the finer points, and hopefully reach an accord or iron things out.
 It also enables those who wish to have a discussion about a topic exist under the same roof as those who wish to reply to one another with image macros and gifs.
 The downsides are the corollaries to the upsides, which isn’t all that surprising.
 When people point out finer and finer points, they often tend to argue over and for points, but that is nothing new for BBCodes, and isn’t really required for nested comments either.

 The other downside to nested comments and why we didn’t enable them in a company I worked at which dealt with creating online environments for schools, is that it enables people to not read what they are not interested in, or makes it much easier to miss an important notice.
 Let’s say I reply to a certain comment, providing missing information, but then another comment rises up missing the same details – people who tend to read the top comments only, and considering how many there might be they are the majority will very likely miss my comment below.
 This requires me to repeat my comment numerous times, but also has the side-effect that some people literally shout their opinions over and over, because they feel unheard otherwise.